aaronpanch/react-router-query-hooks/README.md

 Depends on:

-- `react-router-dom@5.1` (needs hooks)
+- `react-router-dom@^5.1` (needs hooks)
 - `query-string`

-This package is also written in ES6, so to use, you'll need some transpiler such as babel (on node_modules).
+This package is also written in ES6, so to use, you'll need some transpiler such as babel to run on node_modules.

 ## How to Install